Alfresco/acs-deployment/README.md

 where `vx.x.x` is the same `alfresco-content-services` Chart version.

-Once the tagged workflow is successful, review the GitHub release notes, usually removing dependabot entries and other not-really useful changelog entries.
+Once the workflow triggered by this new tag is successful, review the GitHub release notes, usually removing dependabot entries and other not-really useful changelog entries.

 Publish the release (remove draft status).